mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/split_alpha.rst

 .. meta::
    :description:
-        Split Alpha: how to work with color and alpha channels of the layer separately
+        Split Alpha: how to work with color and alpha channels of the layer separately.

 .. metadata-placeholder